-Why not to come to Italy and work in our Summer Camps?
+Why not to come to Italy and work with us?

 Despite being organized within the school buildings, the methods used by the Association are very different.
 “Alice in Città” furthers teaching methods based on positive emotions, playing games, partecipation and are catered to the children’s fantasies and interests.